fatality14/gern_engine/README.md

 Autor know about most bugs and defect (such as user defined exceptions in place of string exceptions) in the program but he's too busy to spend lotta time fixing them.

-If you stumbled upon this project and this .md line by accident, the autor is sorry for his laziness.
+If you stumbled upon this project and this .md line by accident, autor is sorry for his laziness.